Starting an fMRI study at UPenn (January 2006)

 c.

-When calling Medical Registration: 215-625-2240.
-They will ask all this information, mainly for demographics, plus for emergency numbers and such.
+The Radiology registration staff will ask all this information, mainly for demographics, plus for emergency numbers and such.
 No Patient will be scanned with inaccurate information.

 1) Name